kiat/codeAssist/docs/assignment/autograder.md

 ## API Endpoints

 ### Upload a Submission
 The `/upload_submission` endpoint allows students to submit their assignments.
 The server receives files and student metadata, and then proceeds to process and evaluate the submission inside a Docker container.
+See ```./submission.md``` for a more detailed breakdown on this process.

 #### Steps:
 1. **File Upload**: A POST request is made with a multipart file upload including the student's work.